 But, for the sake of this article, I’m going to assume you don’t want to go bush for a few days, and that you’re more interested in seeing the main sites and having some special guided experiences.

-Because Kakadu National Park is so large, I’m going to break down the things to do into each region within the park.
+Because Kakadu National Park is so large, I’m going to break down the things to do in each region within the park.
 It might help to refer to the map below to see where things are.

 In the next section, I’ll offer a sample Kakadu itinerary, so you can see how you might put it all together.